 The mission of the Cincinnati Board of Park Commissioners is “to conserve, manage, sustain, and enhance parks’ natural and cultural resources and public greenspace for the enjoyment, enlightenment and enrichment of the Cincinnati community.”

-The Board of Park Commissioners has regulary scheduled meetings on the third Thursday of every month, starting at 9:15 a.m. at the Park Board Administration Building located at 950 Eden Park Drive.
-The meeting schedule for 2012 is as follows:
+The Board of Park Commissioners has regularly scheduled meetings on the third Thursday of every month, starting at 9:15am at the Park Board Administration Building at 950 Eden Park Drive.
+The meeting is every third Thursday of each month.